nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/branch-management.md

 **Release**:

+*   **Current Branch:** Branch from which you are creating the release.
+*   **Commit to Release:** Description of the commit from which the release will be done.
+*   **Latest Release in Branch:** Indicates the last release performed from this branch.
+Studio will suggest a version number on this basis.
+*   **Release Version:** Select or type the version number that you are going to release.
 *   **Help Version Format:** List of format rules to apply on your releases.
-*   **Help Last releases performed:** List of the last releases you have created.
-*   **Branch:** Name of the branch where you are actually working.
-*   **Commit Released:** Read-only and automatically filled, name of the commit where the release will be done.
-*   **Current Version:** Read-only and automatically filled version number of your branch.
-*   **Released Version:** Type the version that you are going to release.
-*   **Next Version:** The version after the release.

 ![]({{file name='create-release.png'}} ?w=350,h=285,border=true)

-When a release is performed, the next version can be updated.
-If you are in advanced mode and your releasing the current branch, a commit to increase the version is staged and you will have to pull it.
+Releases can also be created using a [REST API]({{page page='how-to-tag-or-release-your-nuxeo-studio-project'}}#rest-api).

 ## Build Automation